godunko/hexapod/README.md

    * Geometric
    * Numerical (Gradient Descent and Levenberg-Marquardt)
  * Gait transition (fixed step)
+ * Body trajectry control by the PlayStation/2 controller
+ * Free gait genrator for crab movement and turns

 Current Development
 -------------------

- * Body trajectry control by the PlayStation/2 controller
  * Use of Max-Plus linear system to implement free gait

 Notes